 Function #3: Marketing analytics consultant is an outside eye

 There are several issues in organizations that prevent management from solving problems.
-Among the top issues are the common one; themselves.
-In many business cases, the way the senior management identifying the is the problems is not accurate and that’s why they need an outside eye (different perspective).
+Among the top issues are the common ones; themselves.
+In many business cases, the way the senior management identifying the is the problem is not accurate and that’s why they need an outside eye (different perspective).

 - Consultants often work with many different companies and may have faced the same problem you are struggling with in the past and tested multiple solutions for it.
 They can provide a perspective based on what they’ve experienced and provided more insights into what is working and what is not.

 - An analytics consultant can bring in a more innovative solution and marketing technology ideas and advice which is suitable for your business which can save can cut the cost for budget and the resources required to implement a change in the department.